 - Up to four total dental cleanings in a benefit year.

-- Treatment delivery modifications necessary for dental staff to provide oral health care for patients with sensory sensitivities, behavioral challenges, severe anxiety or other barriers to treatment.
+Treatment delivery modifications, including anesthesia and nitrous oxide, necessary for dental staff to provide oral health care for patients with sensory sensitivities, behavioral challenges, severe anxiety or other barriers to treatment

 If you are unsure of whether your employer-provided Delta Dental benefit plan includes this enhanced benefit, you should contact your human resources department for additional information.